-Sampling Time Average Compliance Limit (dB(A)) Average EMP Baseline (dB(A))

-Day 70 54.85

-Night 60 48.80

-- 1. Noise levels (dB(A)) for day and night by area includes baseline, minimum, maximum, average, and general Department of Environment (DOE) limits. - 2.
-Audiometric tests are done once in two (2) years and involves technical, punching, cutting, extension and stamping sections. - 3.
-The data illustrated for Balakong was collected for intermittent exposure in FY2018.
-Noise pollution monitoring activities were halted in FY2020 due to the MCO imposed throughout Malaysia. - 4.
-The data collected for the silicon plant only began in FY2020 as the plant was only fully operational within the reporting year. - 5.
-All measurements were within permissible limits.
+Noise levels (dB(A)) for day and night by area includes baseline, minimum, maximum, average, and general Department of Environment (DOE) limits.

+1. Audiometric tests are done once in two (2) years and involves technical, punching, cutting, extension and stamping sections.

+2. All measurements were within permissible limits.

-PMBT projects that noise pollution will increase as this correlates with the Group's plans to resume production and recover from the pandemic.
-However, PMBT is committed to resuming noise pollution controls, when possible.
-Moving forward, PMBT is adamant in ensuring noise pollution is managed, monitored and reported to DOSH.
+PMBT projects that noise pollution will increase as the Group plans to resume production and recover from the pandemic.
+However, PMBT is committed to keep noise pollution within permissible limits through mitigation controls, where possible.
+PMBT will continue to ensure that noise pollution is managed, monitored, and reported to DOE.